alekrol/oracle-docker/data-generation/README.md

+# To generate all the data at once use
-# USAGE python -m app.generations
+# python -m app.generations

+# To generate only one type of data (e.g. swimming pools)
+# in *app/generations.py* comment out all the unwanted types of data and run the same command as above

 ## based on the dictionary *data-dictionary/* creates all the necessary data: